nicrom72/Hello-World/README.md

 # Hello-World
 Just another repository
 Day one of my new venture has begun.
-I am excited about the future and waht it will hold.
+I am excited about the future and what it will hold.